-Lion’s Mane mushroom (Hericium erinaceus) has moved from obscure health food curiosity to mainstream supplement shelf staple — and for once, the hype has real science behind it.
-Here’s the honest breakdown.
+Lion’s Mane mushroom (Hericium erinaceus) has moved from obscure health food curiosity to mainstream supplement shelf staple — and the growing interest is backed by a meaningful body of research.
+Here’s an evidence-based breakdown.

 What Lion’s Mane Actually Does

 Lion’s Mane is unique among functional mushrooms because its primary effects are neurological rather than immunological.
-Its two key active compounds — hericenones (fruiting body) and erinacines (mycelium) — stimulate the production of Nerve Growth Factor (NGF) and Brain-Derived Neurotrophic Factor (BDNF).
+Its two key active compounds — hericenones (fruiting body) and erinacines (mycelium) — have been shown in studies to stimulate the production of Nerve Growth Factor (NGF) and Brain-Derived Neurotrophic Factor (BDNF).

 NGF and BDNF are proteins your brain uses to grow, maintain, and repair neurons.
 Higher levels are associated with better memory consolidation, faster cognitive processing, and greater neuroplasticity.
 For the full scientific picture, the NIH has published a comprehensive review of its neuroprotective properties.